MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.

-## About “Enhance your Security on the Web”
+## About “Enhance your security on the web”

 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by disabling just-in-time (JIT) JavaScript compilation and enabling advanced security guard rails included in the Windows operating system.
 These protections include Control-flow Enforcement Technology (CET), Arbitrary Code Guard (ACG), and Control Flow Guard (CFG) for the rendering process.
 These changes and protections make more difficult than ever before for a malicious site to write to executable memory and attack an end user.